-Se Service Delivery Method.
-(Check each that applies): Participant-directed • Provider managed

-Specifications (Specify a service title for the HCBS listed in Attachment 4.19-B that thestate plans to cover):

-Service Title: Community Transition Services (CTS) Service Defi nition (Scope): transitioning Transition Services are non-recurring set-up expenses for individuals who are from a NF, ICF, IID, or PRTF to a living arrangement in a private residence where directly responsible for his or her own living expenses. individual be Transition Services may be authorized up to 90 consecutive days prior to the ing determined eligible for the 1915(i) and 90 days from the date the individual ble for the 1915(i).
-To be eligibl e for this service all the following must be present: 🗆 Indiv idual is currently residing in a ND Medicaid Institution; 30 cc (Psyc idual has resided in the ND Medicaid Institution for a minimum of onsecutive days, and is transferring from a NF/IID/ICF/PRTF obiatricResidential Treatment Facility) nticipated discharge date has been established; ndividual will be discharged to a living arrangement in a private residence where eis directly responsible for his or her own living expenses; idual will be receiving Medicaid or Medicaid Expansion upon discharge form stitution; thein idual will have a federal poverty level of 150% or below upon discharge from stitution; idual has a qualifying 1915(i) diagnosis; 🗆 Indiv idual has a WHODAS complex score of 50 or higher; and idual is reasonably expected to be eligible for and enroll in the 1915(i) within ys of the approval of the community transition service. and receive a Services are through the p meet such ex hager responsible for coordinating the individual's discharge planning must request pproval for the service from the State Medicaid office.
-Community Transition furnished only to the extent that they are reasonable and necessary as determining lan development process, clearly identified in the plan and the person is unable to pense or when the services cannot be obtained from other sources.
-The state's Transition Service policy and procedures must be followed.
+Transportati on Service Delivery Method.
+(Check each that applies): Participant-directed • Provider managed • • - Service Spec state plans to ice title for th e HCBS listed in Attachment 4.19-B that the Service Title: Community Transition Community Transition Services (CTS) nition (Scope): transitioning PRTF to a liv g set-up expenses for individuals who are ing arrangement in a private residence where living expenses. individual be - up to 90 consecutive days prior to the and 90 days from the date the individual To be eligibl e for this service all the following mu ist be present: ☐ Individed consect Resider ☐ An anti ☐ The indexided is directed institution institution institution ☐ Individued ☐ Indi ntive days, and is transferntial Treatment Facility) cipated discharge date had ividual will be discharged atly responsible for his or ual will be receiving Medion; ual will have a federal prion; ual has a qualifying 1915 ual has a WHODAS compared to the strange of the strang D Medicaid Instring from a Notation in the stability of t stitution for a minimum of 30 F/IID/ICF/PRTF (Psychiatric shed; rangement in a private residence where he/she g expenses; edicaid Expansion upon discharge form the of 150% or below upon discharge from the 50 or higher; and e for and enroll in the 1915(i) within 90 The case manager responsible for coordinating the individual's discharge planning must request and receive approval for the service from the State Medicaid office.
+Community Transition Services are furnished only to the extent that they are reasonable and necessary as determining through the plan development process, clearly identified in the plan and the person is unable to meet such expense or when the services cannot be obtained from other sources.
+The state's Community Transition Service policy and procedures must be followed.